Saturday 3rd - Sunday 4th October

 Connected with this is a poetry competition to be judged by a well-known poet with cash prizes for 1st, 2nd and 3rd entries.
 Poems can be any length up to 40 lines and must relate to the landscape of May Hill.
-The closing date for submissions is 1st May 2015 and the entry fee is £5 for each poem.
+The closing date for submissions has been extended to 17th May 2015 and the entry fee is £5 for each poem.
 Please send cheques payable to the ‘National Trust’ with entries to The National Trust, Heart of the Cotswolds, Ebworth Centre, The Camp, Gloucestershire, GL6 7ES.

 For more information, please email Jean Hume at the National Trust.